-It’s a private museum, and does require a reservation in order to get a tour.
+It’s a private museum and does require a reservation in order to get a tour.
 You can even book a high tea along with the tour, together lasting about two hours.
-The owner, Katherine, will give you an exceptionally insightful tour, and is very knowledgeable about the carefully curated artifacts she has on display.
-Everything inside has been preserved in a period-style house that makes you feel as though you just stepped into an 1800s dinner party.
+The owner, Katherine, will give you an exceptionally insightful tour and is very knowledgeable about the carefully curated artifacts she has on display.
+Everything inside has been preserved in a period-style house that makes you feel as though you just stepped into a 1800s dinner party.
 Some say it’s better than most museums in Europe!

 (Image Source: Designboom)

 How about some beer tasting with gourmet food?
 Mad Giant, a renovated and stylish Brewery takes on a completely different and exciting take on dining.
 You can drink from the finest beers, and taste delicious tapas full of flavor and textures on beautifully presented plates.
 Food choices range from steamed brioche buns, octopus cured in jalapeño and ginger, or even the rendang-style soft-shredded beef cheeks.
 Yum!